aol/cyclops/readme.md

 Lift a File to a Stream

-With a file "input.fil" that contains two lines
+With a file "input.file" that contains two lines

-hello
+* hello
-world
+* world

 We can stream the contents like so...